luchen5/PortofolioForBinusInternship/README.md

 2. [Clustering using SOM](/Clustering%20using%20SOM)

-Implementation of SOM (Self%20Organizing%20Map) to visualize the result that is needed.
+Implementation of SOM (Self Organizing Map) to visualize the result that is needed.
 (Read Description in the folder)

 3. [Pulsar Star](/Pulsar%20Stars)